alexunder/X-toys/doc-note/SettlementPlan/plan.markdown

 I will collect all my certificated documents, such as college's GPA result, diplomas and my current and previous team leader's reference letters.

 ### My competency ###
-As an experienced software programmer, besides the offical engineering trainning and diplomas I got in college, I have also aquired abundant developing technologies and related experiences in my career life.
-I am familar with C, C++ and Java programming languages.
-I developed softwares and debuged on mutiple operating systems, such as Windows desktop, Windows CE and linux.
-At present, I have been working on android phone development for five years, I have had the deep understanding of Android smartphone's software stack and hardware's architecture.
+As an experienced software programmer, besides the official engineering training and diplomas I got in college, I have also acquired abundant developing technologies and related experiences in my career life.
+I am familiar with C, C++ and Java programming languages.
+I developed softwares and debugged on mutiple operating systems, such as Windows desktop, Windows CE and linux.
+At present, I have been working on android phone development for five years, I have had the deep understanding of Android Smartphone's software stack and hardware's architecture.
 Therefore the most matched job position for me is Android related jobs, including the entire platform development or Android application development.
 I strongly believe that I can  get my desired job in SK.

-### Potencial job postions ###
+### Potential job positions ###

 There are job positions from internet, such as LinkedIn and [www.workingincanada.gc.ca](http://www.workingincanada.gc.ca).